inkarkat/vim-ModelineCommands/README.md

 The validator probably will attempt to match the passed command with a regexp.
 Note that blacklisting is unreliable, as there are many ways that malicious commands can be written.
 Better just allow certain, harmless commands, and be strict with your regular expression.
-The default validator tries to match the command with a single regular expression:
+The default validator first tries to match the command with a single regular expression:

 The default pattern just allows simple :let variable assignments and :echomsg of literal numbers and strings.
 Note that depending on your plugins and configuration, even that simple setting of variables can lead to vulnerabilities!
+If that fails, the user is queried.
+To drop that interactive part and simply reject, replace the composite command validator with the whitelist one:

+    let g:ModelineCommands_CommandValidator = function('ModelineCommands#Validators#ModelineCommands#Validators#RegexpCommandValidator')

+You can also add custom validators into the chain:

+    let g:ModelineCommands_CompositeCommandValidators = [function(...), ...]

 ### DIGEST VALIDATION
 This is used if the modeline command has a :{digest} appended.